vpelss/Forever_Passwords/README.md

 - 'salt' your Alias. example: mysite.com!!!Jan2018 (eg: if password it to be changed monthly your salt might be !!!Jan2018.
 Make your salt unique and don't share your salt pattern.
 Use complex, but easy to remember, 'salt'.
 - Change passwords on regular basis
-- Do not store important passwords in a browser cache
+- Do not store important passwords in a browser cache -clear your password in Forever Passwords after use

 Possible issues:
 - Single url requires multiple passwords eg: wwww.mysite.com and cpanel.mysite.com : solution, add www or cpanel to the Alias